top of page

 • astringent (AH, Sủ, 1/14)

-The sweet taste is the most nourishing and gives the most strength to the body.
 The astringent taste is very depleting for the body, but still necessary in small amounts to keep you balanced.

-The tastes and their effects on the doshas
+The Tastes and Their Effects on the Doshas

 Each of the tastes affects each dosha differently.